KomaGR/softeng2018-dns/CONTRIBUTING.md

 ### Names

-* Use lowercase for branch names.
+* Use lowercase and separate words with an underscore for branch names.
-* Use lowercase for directories (do not capitalize first).
+* Use lowercase for directories (do not capitalize first), unless it's a class specific.
 * Use PascalCase for file names.
 * Use whole words, not abbreviations, in names.
 * Use PascalCase for type names and public methods.